 Teachers for Global Classrooms Program (TGC)

-TGC is a program of the U.S. Department of State's Bureau of Educational and Cultural Affairs and administered by IREX.
-In order to ensure that you receive up-to-date information regarding this professional development opportunity, please join our mailing list.
+TGC is a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and is administered by IREX.
+In order to ensure that you receive up-to-date information and announcements regarding this professional development opportunity, please join the TGC mailing list.

 • TGC Fellows become skilled authors and analysts of pedagogical materials that infuse a global perspective into the core curriculum.